-This tough ornamental tree will grow in most positions as long as it has moist, well drained soil and it is tolerant of pollution.
-Expect a height and spread of 6 x 4 metres in 20 years.
-It can take up to 10 years until this tree flowers but in our opinion it’s a very special tree and completely worth the wait!
+This interesting small/medium sized ornamental tree will grow to a height and spread of 6 x 4 metres in 20 years.
+It's a tough tree, being tolerant of pollution and growing in most positions as long as it has moist, well drained soil.
+Whilst it can take up to 10 years until this tree flowers, we think it’s completely worth the wait!

 A little bit of history for those interested!
 The plant hunters' search in the middle of the 19th century was most fiercely fought over this tree and it is named after a French missionary/botanist Father David (he was also the first European to report a sighting of a panda!).
 37 seeds were sent back to France but only one tree grown from those seeds flowered.
-Horticultural practices improved in the following decades and in 1899 "Chinese" Wilson was sent on behalf of the Veith Nurseries of Exeter (on behalf of wealthy garden owners in Cornwall) to collect seed in China for commercial production.
+Horticultural practices improved in the following decades and in 1899 "Chinese" Wilson was sent on behalf of the Veith Nurseries of Exeter to collect seed in China for commercial production.

 AKA Davidia involucrata var.
-Vilmoriniana, Handkerchief tree, Pocket handkerchief tree, de Vilmorin handkerchief tree, Dove tree, Ghost tree
+Vilmoriniana, Handkerchief tree, Dove tree

-If you’re planting in dry weather, water well and regularly for the first few months.
-The same goes for spring and summer planting.
+If you’re planting in spring, summer or dry weather, water well and regularly for the first few months.
 Make sure to keep an eye on your young tree and increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water your tree a little.
 We also stock a range of irrigation kits, suitable for a variety of planting schemes.

 Dove trees do not require regular pruning.
 If you wish to tidy up your Gentleman's pocket handkerchief tree, do this during the dormant season.
 Focus on removing any damaged, diseased or overcrowded branches.
 If you require a clear trunk, remove any side shoots to help raise the crown.